Published on April 8, 2014.

-Recent research suggests that beans may reduce heart attack and stroke risk.
+Other research supports findings that beans may reduce heart attack and stroke risk

 Legumes, including beans, chickpeas, and lentils, are among the lowest glycemic index (GI) foods and have been recommended in diabetic food guidelines.
 But can beans actually lower glycemic index?
 This is what researchers wanted to find out.
 (1 )So what they did was study 121 participants with type 2 diabetes.
 Divided into two groups, one group was put into a low-GI legume diet that encouraged participants to increase legume intake by at least 1 cup per day, the second group to increase insoluble fiber by consumption of whole wheat products, for 3 months.
 The primary outcome was change in hemoglobin A1c (HbA1c) values with calculated coronary heart disease (CHD) risk score as a secondary outcome.